mongodb/docs/source/reference/javascript.rst

    used by the JavaScript shell process.
 The fields returned are :term:`resident <resident memory>` and :term:`virtual <virtual memory>`.

-TODO do we really want to document _underscored function names that are for internal use?

-.. function:: _srand()

-   For internal use.

-.. function:: _rand()

-   :returns: A random number between ``0`` and ``1``.

-   This function provides functionality similar to the "``Math.rand()``" function from the standard library.

-.. function:: _isWindows()

-   :returns: boolean.

-   Returns "true" if the server is running on a system that is Windows, or "false"  if the server is running on a Unix or Linux systems.

 .. function:: ls()